kaushalgohel/kaushalgohel.github.io/index.md

-## Selected Projects in Data Science, Machine Learning and NLP
+## Innovative Projects in Data Science, Machine Learning and NLP

 ---